DoctorDemon/Terminal-Elements/README.md

   </tr>
 </table>

 Each theme applies distinct background colors and text styles.
-Custom themes can also be added by linking appropriate CSS files and overriding the background color.
+Custom themes can also be added by linking appropriate CSS files and overriding the background color.<br/><br/>
+*Note: the white corners are not part of the element.*